JustinTimperio/pacback/README.md

 ![Pacback Saving App Data](https://imgur.com/Ag0NROG.gif)

 ### Rollback a List of Packages
-Most issues rise from an update stem from a single package or a set of related package.
+Most issues stem from a single package or a set of related package.
 Pacback allows you to selectively rollback a list of packages using `pacback -pkg package_1 package_2 package_3`.
 Packback searches your file system looking for all versions associated with each package name.
 When searching for a package, be as specific as possible.
 Since generic names like 'linux' or 'gcc' appear in many package names, the search may be cluttered with unrelated packages.

 In this example, we selectively rollback 2 packages.
 1. `pacback -pkg typescript electron4`